omahs/imx-docs/docs/main/guides/link-sdk/index.md

 Check out our **[Link reference tool](https://tools.immutable.com/link-reference/)** to understand how `Link` methods work without having to write any code.
 :::

-For context, read our [overview of the Immutable X SDK](../integrate-your-application/immutable-x-sdk.md).
+For context, read our [overview of the ImmutableX SDK](../integrate-your-application/immutable-x-sdk.md).

 ## Link usage